Yasho-ham/CPU-Scheduler/README.md

    ./cpu_scheduling
    ```

-Make sure the input file `input.txt` is in the same directory as the executable.
+   Make sure the input file `input.txt` is in the same directory as the executable `cpu_scheduling`.

 ## Input and Output Files